ElBowSpace/MainDev/Milestone-1/Design.md

 existing product.

 There are some competitive products in the market but there is nothing that will satisfy the client needs.
-We will be building software to create the Book Builder application.
+We will be building software to create the ElbowSpace application.
 It is important to the client to own the intellectual property so that the application can be sold to another business.